 To register your concession card, please fill out your concession details here.

-The electricity rebate provides eligible customers with a rebate of $340.85 per year off their electricity bill, which we apply monthly to your Powershop bill as a daily amount.
+The electricity rebate provides eligible customers with a rebate off your electricity bill, which we apply monthly to your Powershop bill as a daily amount.

 To be eligible, you must: